Skip to product information

 Height: 13.0cm Width: 8.5cm

-The "Iroe Shozui Shochikubai Tokkuri" is a beautiful tokkuri created by Miyagawa Kosai that reflects the traditions of Kyoto ware.
-This piece was created based on a technique called Shozuide, which imitates the blue and white porcelain (dyed and dyed) that was fired in China at the end of the Ming dynasty.
-This tokkuri is a colored version of Shozuide, and the contrast between the colorful alternating patterns of pine, bamboo, and plum and the background pattern painted in gosu is ingeniously harmonious.
-The combination of pine, bamboo, and plum is a symbol of good fortune in Japan, and has been widely used on happy occasions and celebratory occasions.
+The "Iroe Shozui Pine, Bamboo, and Plum Sake Bottle" is a beautiful sake bottle created by Miyagawa Kosai, reflecting the traditions of Kyoto ware.
+This piece was created using a technique called Shozuide, which imitates the blue and white porcelain (blue and white) that was produced in China at the end of the Ming dynasty.
+This sake bottle is a version of Shozuide, featuring an alternating colorful pattern of pine, bamboo, and plum, which ingeniously contrasts with the background pattern painted in gosu.
+The combination of pine, bamboo, and plum is considered auspicious in Japan, and has been widely used for celebrations and other celebratory occasions.

-The history and origin of the word "sake bottle"
+The history and etymology of sake bottles

 Traditional techniques of Makuzu ware

-History and influence of the Miyagawa family
+The history and influence of the Miyagawa family

 Overseas evaluation and outlook